Family Life at Tall Timber... a Snapshot

 Tall Timber staff should express a commitment to the Christian faith, and agree to participate in group expressions of that faith for team building and personal growth.
 This could include a staff Bible Study, departmental devotions, a staff retreat for growth and renewal, or prayer and worship.
 Staff are encouraged but not required to find a body of fellowship (church or small group) outside of the camp setting.
 This would necessarily exclude persons who adhere to a different faith, are atheist, or express an open antagonism toward Christianity.
 Personal denominational affiliation is flexible, but this would also exclude open expressions of hostility against the Presbyterian church.
 While friendships, and participation in clubs and groups of various kinds exist and are encouraged that have no religious affiliation, finding a place of Christian fellowship outside of camp is important for staff.

 Tall Timber staff should demonstrate a personal moral lifestyle which would be most commonly recognized as representing Christian values.
-This would exclude such things as drunkenness, drug use, gambling, pornography etc. Moderate use of alcohol in private residences for staff that are 21 and older is allowed.
+This would exclude such things as drunkenness, drug use, gambling, pornography etc. Moderate use of alcohol in private full time staff residences for staff that are 21 and older is allowed.
 Cigarette smoking is strongly discouraged and is not allowed in any camp building, including private residences (as smell and smoke residue linger).
 We believe in the holy sacrament of marriage, chastity until married and fidelity in marriage —we expect our staff to live accordingly.